aksoforever/discourse-custom-header-links2/README.md

 # discourse-custom-header-links2

+This is a Discourse theme component allowing to add custom text-based links to the header.

-This is a fork of the original [discourse/discourse-custom-header-links](https://github.com/discourse/discourse-custom-header-links), with two additional features:
+It is a fork of the original [discourse/discourse-custom-header-links](https://github.com/discourse/discourse-custom-header-links), with two additional features: